shahruj/VTNet_Eyetracking/README.md

 Unofficial implentation of: https://arxiv.org/pdf/2309.12574.pdf (Classification of Alzheimer's Disease with Deep Learning on Eye-tracking Data)

-VTNeyetrack is an innovative implementation of the Vision Transformer (ViT) architecture tailored specifically for eyetracking classification tasks.
-Our project leverages the powerful capabilities of transformer models, traditionally used in natural language processing (NLP), and adapts them for the nuanced requirements of eyetracking data analysis.
-This approach allows for exceptional accuracy in classifying various eyetracking metrics, including gaze direction, fixation duration, and blink rate, among others.
+VTNeyetrack represents a cutting-edge adaptation of the Vision Transformer (ViT) model, specifically designed for eyetracking classification challenges.
+This deep learning classifier, known as VTNet, is trained from the ground up on raw eyetracking (ET) data.
+This implementation of the VTNet uniquely combines a GRU (Gated Recurrent Unit) and a CNN (Convolutional Neural Network) in a parallel architecture to harness both the visual (V) and temporal (T) dimensions of ET data.
+Its prior application includes the successful identification of user confusion during interaction with visual interfaces.

 ## Features

-- **Transformer-Based Architecture**: Utilizes a customized Vision Transformer model to process eyetracking data, capturing complex spatial relationships and temporal dynamics.
+- **Transformative Approach with Vision Transformer:** Employs an innovative Vision Transformer model tailored for eyetracking data, adept at discerning intricate spatial and temporal patterns.
-- **High Accuracy Classification**: Designed for high performance in classifying eyetracking metrics, improving upon traditional CNN-based approaches.
+- **Enhanced Classification Precision:** Achieves superior classification accuracy in analyzing eyetracking metrics, surpassing conventional CNN methodologies.
-- **Dataset Agnostic**: Flexible to work with various eyetracking datasets, both public and proprietary, without requiring extensive preprocessing.
+- **Universal Dataset Compatibility:** Built to accommodate a wide range of eyetracking datasets, eliminating the need for complex preprocessing, whether they are publicly available or proprietary.
-- **Real-Time Analysis Capability**: Optimized for efficiency, allowing for real-time classification of eyetracking data in practical applications.
+- **Capability for Instantaneous Analysis:** Engineered for high-speed performance, enabling the immediate classification of eyetracking data for real-world applications.
-- **Extensive Preprocessing Toolkit**: Includes tools for cleaning and preparing eyetracking data, making the model robust to noise and artifacts.
+- **Comprehensive Data Preparation Suite:** Comes equipped with an extensive set of preprocessing tools designed to refine eyetracking data, ensuring the model's resilience against disturbances and inaccuracies.
-- **Visualization Tools**: Features integrated visualization tools to interpret the model's attention mechanisms and classification decisions.
+- **Advanced Visualization Capabilities:** Incorporates built-in visualization features that elucidate the model's focus areas and reasoning behind its classification outcomes.

 ## Installation